SeanBryan51/benchcab/docs/user_guide/index.md

 3. Setup and launch a PBS job to run the flux site simulations in parallel.
 When `benchcab` launches the PBS job, it will print out the job ID to the terminal.
 You can check the status of the job with `qstat`. `benchcab` will not warn you when the simulations are over.
 4. Setup and run an ensemble of offline spatial runs using the [`payu`][payu-github] framework.

+!!! info
+    In case the code branches are already checked out before running Step (1) - `benchcab` will fail.
+This could happen on re-runs of `benchcab`.
+In that case, run `benchcab clean realisations` before the `checkout` step.

+!!! warning
+    It is dangerous to delete `src/` via `rm -rf`, since `src/` may contain symlinks to local directories that could also be affected.
+Use `benchcab clean realisations` instead, which would also delete unecessary log files like `rev_number-*.log`.

 !!! tip "Expected output"

     You can see [an example of the expected output](expected_output.md) printed out to the screen by `benchcab run` to check if the tool has worked as expected.